ajaxxxxxxxx/ajaxxxxxxxx.github.io/README.md

 ### **Developer:** Camboi
 - The newest addition to our team, Cam is the main developer and maintainer for our Xedit patch which has fixed a heap of discrepancies and bugs in the mod list

+##3 **Helpers:** Clayby & Oatasaurus Rex
+- These are our bread and butter.
+While we try to make things work properly, these are the individuals who dedicates their free time to ensuring those with any troubleshooting/in game issues can have expedient assistance and hopefully get things resolved.
+In addition to this, they are also essential in both the bug & general gameplay testing departments.

 ## A Small Note